 - While the cupcakes are cooling, make the frosting.

 - In a stand mixer fitted with the whisk attachment, combine butter, powdered sugar and vanilla.
 Turn on low and mix until all the powdered sugar is mixed into the butter.
 Turn on high and whip for 30 seconds until the frosting is light and fluffy.

-- Frost cupcakes, top with sprinkles and insert a cupcake topper.
+- Frost cupcakes, and top with sprinkles.